 At Serenity Lodge, we have years of experience with addiction treatment.
 We know what it takes to overcome just about any addiction, including kratom addiction.
 We offer an array of comprehensive addiction treatment programs, including:

 Serenity Lodge is a male-only drug rehab center.
-Men and women have some similar needs but also unique ones that co-ed centers may overlook.
+Men have some similar needs but also unique ones that co-ed centers may overlook.
 We only work with men so that we can provide customized plans that focus on their specific needs.

 Don’t let kratom or other drugs ruin your life.
 Get the help that you need at Serenity Lodge.
 Reach out to us today at 866-379-4365 for answers to any questions that you have.